Geac Computer Corporation: Financials

 During the 1990s the company successfully embarked on an aggressive acquisition strategy led by Steve Sadler, CEO, and expanded into a wide range of vertical markets, including newspaper publishing, health care, hospitality, property management, and others.

 Its 1999 acquisition of JBA Holdings PLC by the new leader, Doug Bergeron, Geac CEO, doubled the size of the company, but became a financial disaster.

 Geac's acquisitions were not aligned to any customer focused strategy: they covered a wide range of products and geographies, and many analysts accused Geac of "financial engineering".

 In the early 2000s, the company faced significant financial issues: in April 2001, the company's US$225 million credit line was in default, and during FY2001, Geac posted a loss of US$169 million on revenues of US$552 million.
 Geac updated some of its legacy software replaced its management team, ultimately tapping its chairman, Charles S. Jones, to be the CEO, Donna DeWinter to be the CFO (Ms. De Winter is currently CEO of Nexient Learning), and made Craig Thorburn the senior vice president of acquisitions (while he was a partner at Blake, Cassels & Graydon).
 Geac then paid off its bank loans, and significantly improved its profit margins, and its stock began to increase.
 It listed on the NASDAQ.
 It also embarked on a strategy of establishing a single focus for its software products around selling software to the chief financial officer of client organizations.
 It profitably divested its real estate software operations after making it profitable and a growing business, and acquired two business performance management companies: Comshare and Extensity.
 Geac also obtained a $150 million credit line and fended off a proxy fight brought by Crescendo Partners.
-In March 2006, the company was acquired by Infor Global Solutions for US$1 billion, or $11.10 per share, compared to US$1.12 five years earlier, providing the investors a 10x return.
+In March 2006, the company was acquired by Infor Global Solutions for US$1 billion.
 In Fiscal 2001, the company posted a US$169.1 million loss, and in fiscal 2005, Geac posted net income of US$77 million.

 After it was acquired, several executives of Geac, including CEO Charles S. Jones, left the company to form Bedford Funding, a private equity fund that invests in software companies.
 While Geac was headquartered in Canada, Mr. Jones lived in Westchester County, NY, and also served on the board of the Westchester Land Trust, to which he donated over $100,000 in 2006.
 Mr. Jones would also later donate $100,000 to Iona Preparatory School.

 Bedford Funding would later make investments in several IT companies, including MDLIVE.